Legatum & Partners

 • Improvement of contractual practices, payment terms and validation circuits.

-• Professional client solvency review and steering indicators.
+• Professional client solvency review and management indicators.

 Handled situations